Summary

 SaaS Revenue Projection Chart

-A founder wanted to show CFOs how their software business would grow from launch to profit.
-They created a driver-based chart with four panels showing different parts of the business.
+A software company founder needed to show CFOs how their business would scale from launch to profit.
+They created a driver-based chart with four connected panels showing different aspects of the business model.

-The top panel showed monthly new users, churn rate, and net customer growth.
-The second panel showed average income per user and pricing tier splits.
+The top panel displayed monthly user buy, churn rates, and net customer growth.
+The second panel showed average income per user and pricing tier spread.
 The third panel connected these drivers to monthly recurring income totals.

 The bottom panel showed cash collection timing.
-It accounted for annual subscriptions paid upfront versus monthly billing cycles.
-This four-panel format gave CFOs complete view into the income model and timing patterns.
+Accounting for annual subscriptions paid upfront versus monthly billing cycles.
+This four-panel format gave CFOs a complete view of the income model and timing patterns.
+Why make CFOs guess when you can show them exactly how everything connects?

 Note: This is a composite example created for illustrative purposes.
 Does not represent a single real person or company.